Last updated on April 3rd, 2023 at 02:42 pm

 Male bumblebees can be very territorial and will often hover in one spot waiting for a female bumblebee to emerge so he can mate.

-Male carpenter bees will also hover for an extended period of time in one spot to protect the exterior of their nest while the female care for the young within.
+Male carpenter bees will also hover for an extended time in one spot to protect the outside of their nest while the females care for the young inside.

 Hovering to inspect resource-rich flowers

-Resource gathering is the most likely reason you will see a bumblebee hovering in one spot for prolonged periods of time.
+Resource gathering is the most likely reason you will see a bee hovering for prolonged periods.
 This same behaviour can be observed amongst the Hummingbird population as they seek out suitable forage.

-All bees including bumblebees have compound eyes, this means they have the ability to see things humans do not.
+All bees including bumblebees have compound eyes, which means they can see things humans don’t.

-Compound eyes relate to the two eyes visible on either side of the bumblebee’s head.
+Compound eyes are visible on either side of the bumblebee’s head.
 These eyes allow the bumblebee to identify things like sunlight, landmarks and even pheromones left by previous bees.

-Check out Revive a Bee’s recommended wildflower mix to encourage more bumblebees and pollinators to your garden or wild area.
+Check out Revive a Bee’s recommended wildflower mix to encourage more bumblebees and pollinators in your garden or wild area.

 Bumblebees hovering to mate

-Bumblebee males will often be seen hovering over an area for prolonged periods of time.
-Males of the species are often very territorial and will wait in a designated area they feel to be their own waiting for a mate.
+Bumblebee males will often be seen hovering over an area.
+Males of the species are very territorial and will wait in a designated spot, waiting for a mate.

-Any bees that fly within the radius considered to be his territory will be investigated immediately.
-Male bees will be scared away with shows of dominance and aggression while the male in question will try to mate with any females that enter his territory.
+Any bees that fly within his territory will be investigated immediately.
+Male bees will be scared away by shows of dominance and aggression and they will try to mate with any females.

 Interestingly some males have been known to threaten their reflection unknowingly if you have a mirror, window or reflective surface on the exterior of your property.